 - Individuals whose presence on the faculty will help attract other outstanding colleagues to U.Va.

 - Individuals who embrace interdisciplinary collaboration and recognize its value to the creation of new knowledge

 - Active in, and involved citizens of, the University community

 Jianhua “JC” Cang, the Paul T. Jones Jefferson Scholars Foundation Professor

-Professor Cang joined the faculty in 2017.
+Prior to joining U.Va.’s faculty in fall 2017, Professor Cang was an associate professor in the Department of Neurobiology at Northwestern University.
 He helps lead U.Va.’s brain-science research efforts with joint appointments in the Departments of Biology and Psychology in the College of Arts & Sciences.
 His research focuses on two brain structures in the visual system—the cortex and the superior colliculus—as he works to identify treatments for visual impairments.

 Kevin Pelphrey, the Harrison-Wood Jefferson Scholars Foundation Professor

 Professor Pelphrey joined the faculty at U.Va.’s School of Medicine in fall 2018.
-He utilizes brain science to develop biologically based tools for detection, stratification, and individually tailored treatments for individuals with autism.
+He has served on the faculty at several leading universities, including Duke, Carnegie Mellon, and Yale.
+Most recently, he was the Carbonell Family Professor in Autism & Neurodevelopmental Disorders at George Washington University.
+His research utilizes brain science to develop biologically based tools for detection, stratification, and individually tailored treatments for individuals with autism.